Skip to main content

 • Depression.

-• Diarrhea or constipation.
+• Diarrhoea or constipation.

 • Fatigue.

-Occasionally even skin problems such as Rashes and eczema
+Occasionally even skin problems such as rashes and eczema.

 Many clients I work with feel better quite quickly when avoiding gluten.
 They have more energy, reduced headaches, no brain fog, improved bowel movement, less bloating.
 This indicates they are sensitive to gluten.
 Others are more reactive to wheat.
 This means they can eat rye, barley and spelt but not other items with wheat in.